imagej/imagej.github.io/pages/MiNA_-_Mitochondrial_Network_Analysis.md

 </h2>

-![Figure 1: TMRM stained mitochondria before analysis (resized from original).](StuartLab--MiNA--DEMO-LARGE.png
-"Figure 1: TMRM stained mitochondria before analysis (resized from original).")
+![Figure 1: TMRM stained mitochondria before analysis (resized from original).](/images/pages/StuartLab--MiNA--DEMO-LARGE.png "Figure 1: TMRM stained mitochondria before analysis (resized from original).")"

 MiNA extracts morphological information from two simplifications of the image.
 For demonstration purposes, we will be using the micrograph crop